— PROJECT NAME

-As dealing with flights can be stressful, it's important to realize that airlines and their web copy should be considerate of customers' feelings and not add unnecessary stress on them when booking and flying.
+As dealing with flights can be stressful, airlines and their web copy should consider customers' feelings and not add unnecessary stress on them when booking and flying.

 I used copy decks to break down each use case's scenario, content description, content element and rationale.
 By doing this, I explained how my recommended rewritten UX copy can sound more empathetic and/or helpful to the individual seeing the copy.

 In this use case, a person gets informed that a flight has been delayed — a not-so-enjoyable update that many people dread.